B4rtDC/MaxEntropyGraphs.jl/paper.md

 # AI usage disclosure

-During the preparation of this submission, the author used generative AI assistance, specifically Anthropic's Claude (Opus 4.8), in three places: to help draft and edit the manuscript text, to refactor and modernize parts of the codebase, and to prepare benchmarking, validation and testing scaffolding.
+During the preparation of this submission, the author used generative AI assistance, specifically Anthropic's Claude models (Opus 4.8 and Fable 5), in three places: to help draft and edit the manuscript text, to refactor and modernize parts of the codebase, and to prepare benchmarking, validation and testing scaffolding.
 The research problem, the choice of models to implement, the design of the package and its interfaces, and the interpretation of all results are the author's own.